redwoodjs/redwoodjs-com-archive/docs/dataMigrations.md

 > **Why such a long name?**
 >
-> So that if mutliple developers are creating data migrations the chances of them creating one with the exact same filename is essentially zero, and they will all run in a predictable order—oldest to newest.
+> So that if mutliple developers are creating data migrations, the chances of them creating one with the exact same filename is essentially zero, and they will all run in a predictable order—oldest to newest.

 Now it's up to you to define your data migration.
 In our user/preference example it may look something like: